saibaba/hauthz_client/README.rst

 1) Make sure you have a valid username/password with Rackspace Cloud Identity (http://docs.rackspace.com/auth/api/v2.0/auth-client-devguide/content/Overview-d1e65.html).
 Replace the place holders <USERNAME> and <PASSWORD> in the below examples with your username and password.

+2) A demo server is running at 50.57.226.80:8080 (a aloud server) that you can use with your username/password.

-2) Create policy following the API specification.
+3) Create policy following the API specification.
 For e.g.,

 ::